 Elite Championship Fifth Round

-Kerala suffered an ignominious defeat at the Wankhede Stadium, and their historic first encounter with Mumbai ended on a sad note.
-Mumbai added 50 runs in the morning, with Vinod Kambli completing a fine century.
-Prasanth Chandran's 7 for 71 turned out to be the highlight of the match for Kerala.
-Then came 50 overs of doom when Munaf Patel (3-34) and Ramesh Powar - with exceptional figures of 4 for 16 in six overs - gained Mumbai a bonus point with an innings win.
+Kerala suffered an ignominious defeat at the Wankhede Stadium, and this historic first encounter with Mumbai turned out to be a forgettable experience.
+Mumbai added 50 in the morning, with Vinod Kambli completing a fine century.
+Kambli added 114 with Amol Mazumdar on the second day as Mumbai gained a 185-run lead.
+Prasanth Chandran's 7 for 71 was the only highlight of the match for Kerala.
+Then came the 50 overs when Munaf Patel (3-34) and Ramesh Powar - with exceptional figures of 4 for 16 in six overs - spat forth some venom and gained Mumbai a bonus point for their innings win.

 Plate Championship Third Round

 Tripura 235 and 266 for 8 dec (Mahesh 65, Kapoor 59, Jagtar 5-71) drew with Jammu and Kashmir 210 and 96 for 4

 Tripura collected first-innings points as their match against J&K meandered to a tame draw at Jammu.
 J&K were set a near-impossible 292 runs in 41 overs and lost four wickets before play was called off.
 Tripura declared shortly after the fall of Ashish Kapoor, who hit eight fours and a six in his rapid 59.
 Sadagoppan Mahesh, formerly from Tamil Nadu, also contributed with a steady 65.
 Jagtar Singh was the pick of the J&K bowlers with five wickets.